Eroica/anagram-interview-test/README.md

 * ✓ No wiring logic required for input handlers thanks to two-way binding (less code)
 * ✓ _View_ part is plain HTML; can easily be integrated in backends returning static pages
 * ✓ Theoretically, no compilation required (if you don't need minimized output)
 * ?
-Output file is the largest
+Output file is large
 * ?
 You need your own setup to scope CSS rules
 * ?
 Build environment is still a mix of ES/CommonJS modules